 The Brooklyn Bedding Sedona is a hybrid mattress that combines memory foam layers with individually wrapped coils.
 This helps provide a soft, cradling feel with a touch of mobility and bounce.
 So, is it a great pick for you?
 Keep reading to find out what you need to know in order to make that decision!

-My detailed review breaks down the materials inside the bed, covers how it feels to sleep on, and explains what types of sleepers I’d recommend it for.
-I also run some specialized tests to see how the model performs on things like pressure relief and motion transfer, which can help you compare this bed to other mattresses.
+I put the Brooklyn Bedding Sedona mattress to the test — breaking down the materials inside the bed, how it feels to sleep on, how it may perform for couples, and more.
+I also ran some specialized tests to see how the model performs on things like pressure relief and motion transfer, which can help you compare this bed to other mattresses.

-Read on for my review, or skip directly to a shorter summary!
+Read on for my full Brooklyn Bedding Sedona mattress review, or skip directly to a shorter summary!

-Is the Brooklyn Sedona a Good Mattress for You?
+Is the Brooklyn Bedding Sedona a Good Mattress for You?

-Who I recommend the Brooklyn Sedona Mattress for
+Who I recommend the Brooklyn Bedding Sedona Mattress for

 - I think this Brooklyn Sedona is a great mattress for side sleepers.
 It’s a soft mattress that will allow them to sink in and provide pressure relief at the hips and shoulders.

 - I recommend the Brooklyn Bedding Sedona to anyone who suffers from hip or shoulder pain.
 This soft mattress should cushion their sensitive pressure points.

 - I think couples would like the Brooklyn Sedona.
 It has low motion transfer, which means that you’re unlikely to feel your partner’s movements on your side of the bed.

 Who I don’t recommend the Brooklyn Bedding Sedona Mattress for